Paul Hawkins (racing driver): Sports car racing

 Hawkins had some considerable success in the World Sports Car Championship.
 On 14 May 1967, he won the Targa Florio, in Sicily, teamed with Rolf Stommelen, in the factory-entered 8-cylinder Porsche 910.
 On 23 May 1967, he finished second in the Nürburgring 1000 km in a Porsche 910.
 He also won the Zeltweg 500 km race on 20 August 1967, in a Ford GT40.
 On 15 October 1967, at the end of the season Hawkins, paired with Jacky Ickx, won the Paris 1000 km race at Montlhéry in a J.W.
 Automotive Mirage.

-Then on 25 April 1968, he won the Monza 1000 km race with David Hobbs in a Ford GT40, finished second in the Watkins Glen 6-hour, again with Hobbs, and scored thirds at the Nürburgring 1000 km with Jacky Ickx and Zeltweg 500 km races.
+Then on 25 April 1968, Hawkins won the Monza 1000 km race with David Hobbs in a Ford GT40, finished second in the Watkins Glen 6-hour, again with Hobbs, and scored thirds at the Nürburgring 1000 km with Jacky Ickx and Zeltweg 500 km races.
 On 23 November 1968, he won the Cape Town Three Hours solo in a Ferrari P4.

 Hawkins was building a business as an owner/operator of racing cars, and in the spring of 1969 he moved his racing shop from North London to Slough.
 He was killed when his Lola T70 MkIIIB GT crashed and burned at Island Bend during the 1969 RAC Tourist Trophy at Oulton Park.

 Contemporary Mike Hailwood gave the following quote in the Daily Mirror article concerning Hawkins' death: "The news of his death horrified me.
 I can hardly believe that a man as skilful and as experienced as he was should be killed in this way."